comoga/gooddata-python/README.rst

 * Logging in to the GoodData REST API and WebDav
 * Project creation, opening and deletion
 * Execution of MAQL
 * Uploading CSV data in a zip archive with a json manifest file into a WebDav
+* Creating JSON manifest
+* Creating MAQL for DATE dimension
+* Transfer of TimeDimension (MAQL and data)

 Tests
 =====